upenn-libraries/Find/README.md

 See the [README](rails_app/README.md) for the Rails app for more information about the application.

+We are working to support [development in a Vagrant environment](#working-with-the-vagrant-environment) as well as [a development environment using local Ruby and docker services](#working-with-local-services-in-docker).
+Choose your poison.

 ## Relation to other Projects

-TODO
+In deployed environments, Find is configured to point at a Solr index that is built and maintained by the [catalog-indexing](https://gitlab.library.upenn.edu/dld/catalog/catalog-indexing) app.

+## Developing

-## Working with the Vagrant environment
+### Working with the Vagrant environment

 > Caveat: The vagrant development environment has only been tested in the local environments our developers currently have.
 This currently includes Linux, Intel-based Macs and M1 Macs.